 No matter where you receive care, hospice care focuses on enabling people to live their final days to the fullest, in peace and without pain, in the place that provides the most solace.
 Both inpatient hospice care and hospice care at home are designed to enhance the quality of life for people with a life-limiting illness while also providing support to caregivers and family members.

-To learn more about inpatient hospice care at Gilchrist, visit https://www.gilchristcares.org/inpatient-centers.
+To learn more about hospice care at Gilchrist, visit https://www.gilchristcares.org/services/hospice-care.